 Apparently, the positive aspect of such roles combination is that ScrumMaster is aware about technical details and could advice a better solution or see when the team is not efficient technically-wise.

 The most apparent negative aspect is a tough conflict of priorities between these two roles – on the one hand, our John should focus on the task (= help out a team), on the other hand, he should make sure other team members are focused and committed to the task (= help out a team).
-As it’s very difficult to keep such a balance, the person and a company should revisit their attitude towards combining these roles.
+As it’s very difficult to keep such a balance, the person and a software company should revisit their attitude towards combining these roles.

 In my career I witnessed successful cases when developers first and foremost focused on their ScrumMaster role and did their best to help the team from this angle while spending the rest of the time on technical mentoring and infrastructure setup (i.e. they save the team’s time on less critical tasks priority-wise).
 In some cases they even were involved in technical problem solving (at that moment one of their biggest challenges was how to avoid I-am-the-smartest-guy-ever syndrome).
 All the above require a certain level of developer’s maturity, both professional and personal.